The Staggered Fermion for the Gross-Neveu Model at Non-zero Temperature and Density: Simulation results

 The phase diagram of the Gross-Neveu model in the large $N_f$ limit is well known \cite{Rosenstein_59}\cite{Rosenstein_3088}\cite{Hands_9206024}.
 In this limit the phase diagram of $(g^{-2}, \mu, T)$ is based on the calculation of $\Sigma$.
 Basically for $T=0$ and $\mu=0$, there is a critical coupling $g_c^{-2}$ such that the chiral symmetry is broken $\Sigma>0$ if the coupling is strong enough $g^{-2}<g_c^{-2}$.
 This critical coupling depends on the regularization of the continuum model.
 For the lattice regularization in this paper, $g_c^{-2}\sim a^{-1}$ where $a$ is the lattice size.
 For fixed coupling $g^{-2}<g_c^{-2}$ which is not far away from the critical coupling (Otherwise, the continuum limit $a\rightarrow 0$ can not be taken), denote $\Sigma_0$ be the value of $\Sigma$ at this coupling $g^{-2}$ with vanishing temperature $T$ and chemical potential $\mu$.
 The gap equation (\ref{2017_8_30_9}), which is solved exactly in the chiral limit in Ref. \cite{Hands_9206024}, shows that there exists a critical temperature $T_c=\frac{\Sigma_0}{2\ln 2}$ such that the chiral symmetry is broken if $T<T_c$ at this coupling $g^{-2}$ and $\mu=0$.
 Moreover, there is another critical chemical potential $\mu_c = \Sigma_0$ such that this symmetry is broken only if $\mu<\mu_c$ at this coupling $g^{-2}$ and $T=0$.
 Moreover the mean field results predict that the first order transition only exists at $T=0$ and $\mu_c$ for this coupling.

 We first study the dependence of $\Sigma$ on the coupling $g$ and temperature $T=1/N_t$ without chemical potential $\mu=0$.
 Figure \ref{gap_7} is the phase diagram of $(N_t,1/g^2)$ for $m=0$ and $N_x=36$.
 The marks + separate the symmetry phase $\Sigma=0$ (above marks) and the chiral symmetry broken phase $\Sigma>0$ (below marks).
-For fixed temperature $T$ there is a critical coupling $g_c^{-2}$ such that $\Sigma$ increases from zero if $g$ is increasing from $g_c$.
-Figure \ref{gap_7} shows that $g_c$ is a increasing function of $N_t=1/T$ and it will close to 1 at very low temperature.
+For fixed temperature $T$ there is a critical coupling $g_c^{-2}$ such that $\Sigma$ decreases to zero if $1/g^2$ is increasing to $1/g_c^2$.
+Figure \ref{gap_7} shows that $1/g_c^2$ is a increasing function of $N_t=1/T$ and it will close to 1 at very low temperature.
 On the other hand, if $g^{-2}$ is fixed, there is a critical temperature $T_c=T_c(g)$ such that $\Sigma$ is increasing from zero if $T$ is decreasing from $T_c$.

 Figure \ref{gap_6} shows the dependence of $\Sigma$ on $N_t$ for the different coupling $1/g^2$.
 For small $1/g^2$, for example, $1/g^2=0.65$, $\Sigma$ changes small with the temperature.
 For these range of parameters, it is in the deep chiral symmetry broken phase and we can not obtain the chiral symmetry phase $\Sigma=0$ even at very high temperature.
 For a slightly larger $1/g^2$, for example, $1/g^2=0.90$ (black dots in Figure \ref{gap_6}), we can find a transition point $T_c$, which is between $\frac{1}{8}$ and $ \frac{1}{10}$ in lattice unit.
 The symmetry phase and broken phase are realized for $T>T_c(g)$ and $T<T_c(g)$, respectively.